juansimon27/scrapy-walmart/README.md

 # Web Crawler + Data Ingestion
 A python script to obtain product data and store availability from Walmart Canada website for specific categories and branches.
-It also digest and integrate additional data to the database produced by the scraper.
+It also digests and integrates additional data to the database produced by the scraper.

 ## Packages
 - Scrapy